pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 kubectl get bks -n test1 -o wide
 ```

-You can use the following command to check all the backup items:
+During cluster recovery, you need to specify the backup path.
+You can use the following command to check all the backup items.
+The names of these backups are prefixed with the scheduled snapshot backup name:

 {{< copyable "shell-regular" >}}